patrick-ogrady/website/hackmd/vryx-poc.md

 Future work: add state rent by iterating over state (tie to compaction complexity)

+Cool Future: State Expiry Using Exposed Compaction (can just set a height/block expiry and as soon as a batch is rewritten past this time, the object is just dropped)

 <TODO: include diagram of Vilmo (batch files with layers of content)>

 Instead of merklizing state, we checksum append-only batches.
 This allows for verification of execution and for fast syncing but does not allow proof generation against state.